Kuei Shan History

 Culturally appropriate character education

-Beginning the fall semester of 2002, a Chinese-English bilingual program was launched starting with the 1st and 2nd grades.
-Keeping with the Kuei Shan tradition of experimental learning coupled with optimizing student learning, the new bilingual program aimed not only to provide an exceptional English literacy curriculum but to build upon the principles that had served Kuei Shan so well throughout its long history.
+Beginning the fall semester of 2002, a Chinese-English dual-language immersion program was launched starting with the 1st and 2nd grades.
+Keeping with the Kuei Shan tradition of experiential learning coupled with optimizing student learning, the new program aimed not only to provide an exceptional English literacy curriculum but to build upon the principles that had served Kuei Shan so well throughout its long history.

 International Baccalaureate Programs